Lone Mesa State Park

 Elk, deer and black bear hunting is permitted on Lone Mesa by a limited number of special use permits.
 Lone Mesa hunting access permits are issued by an annual draw held in June of each year.
 Hunters must also possess a valid hunting license.

 The park can now be accessed for spring turkey hunting season with a valid over-the-counter (OTC) license and as conditions allow.
-Please contact the Dolores Ranger District at 970-882-7296 to check on the status of Forest Service road closures.
 No permit is necessary for spring OTC turkey hunting.

 Archery